Epilepsy and seizures in Boston Terriers

 3. Royal Canin's Veterinary Diet Potato and Duck Formula ("PD") NOTE: This food contains duck by-products, the Natural Balance and Acana does not.
 Click here Available from your vet or online.

 4. A page for information on the home-cooked anti-seizure diet with recipes can be found here Info on Diet recommended by the Canine Epilepsy Guardian Angels This diet also follows the principals of the G.A.R.D. diet.

 Medications used for Epilepsy

-Phenobarbital and Potassium Bromide are the most common medications used for seizuring dogs, though there are others used including the newer drug Zonisamide which was approved for human use in 2000.
-Your vet will decide which to use and give you a dosage to start with.
+Phenobarbital and Potassium Bromide are the most common medications used for seizuring dogs but they are older and there are others used including the newer drug Zonisamide which was approved for human use in 2000 and also Gabapentin.
+Phenobarbital doesn't always work well and it can make your dog sleepy and not himself.
 Potassium Bromide usually has to be made up by a compounding pharmacy and it is very salty, so watch the salt intake with the food you use and be aware that they will drink a lot of water on it.
 This drug also has to be measured regularly in the dog's blood to make sure the levels stay normal.
-Sometimes phenobarbital and potassium bromide don't work well, and Zonisamide is added to one or the other and this often works better.
+Ask your vet if he or she is ok trying Zonisamide and/or Gabapentin first.
 Information on Zonisamide can be found here.
-It has fewer side effects that Phenobarbital and Potassium Bromide and can also be used alone.
+It has fewer side effects that Phenobarbital and Potassium Bromide and can also be used alone or with other medications.
+Gabapentin can also work well especially in dogs with brain tumors and helps to calm them down if any of the drugs are causing them to be hyper (which mainly happens with Valium) or if the dog is getting overly excited for whatever reason, setting off a seizure.

 Emergency Medications Used For Epilepsy